 Start by picking a topic you’re interested in to blog about.
 Then, set up your blog and start planning your content.
-Make sure you add images to make it visually appealing, as well as a logo to make it recognizable.
+Make sure you add images to make it visually appealing, as well as a logo to make it recognisable.
 You can create this using a tool like LogoCreator.

-Whether you’re working on your blog as a part-time hobby or as a full-time job, after you’ve built an audience, you can monetize it using ads, affiliate links, or offering other services or products.
+Whether you’re working on your blog as a part-time hobby or as a full-time job, after you’ve built an audience, you can monetise it using ads, affiliate links, or offering other services or products.

 Another popular side hustle is YouTube.
-Although it can take time to build an audience, if you pick a topic you’re interested in or have a lot of knowledge about, you can monetize it well.
+Although it can take time to build an audience, if you pick a topic you’re interested in or have a lot of knowledge about, you can monetise it well.
 In fact, for some people, it can even become a full-time gig.

 Some of the most successful types of content include vlogging, tutorials, and educational information.
 But, there are a few limits, so you’re free to try another video type.

 Just like blogging, you can monetise a YouTube channel with ads, promoting your own (or other people’s) products or services, affiliate marketing, and more.